 Big Woods Wildlife Management Area (WMA) is a 2,208 acre forest of loblolly and longleaf pine that offers the only location in Virginia with public access to view the federally endangered red-cockaded woodpecker.
 (Although red-cockaded woodpecker populations also occur at The Nature Conservancy’s (TNC) Piney Grove Preserve and at Great Dismal Swamp National Wildlife Refuge, the woodpeckers do not inhabit publicly accessible areas at either location.)
 The red-cockaded woodpeckers at Big Woods WMA and the neighboring Piney Grove Preserve represent the northernmost population of this rare bird in the U.S.

-To conserve this important block of habitat, the DGIF partners with TNC and the Virginia Department of Forestry, another neighbor, to conduct controlled burns at all three properties.
-By returning fire to this forest, the DGIF is working towards restoring Big Woods WMA to a pine savanna habitat, an open pine woodland with a lush groundcover of grasses and wildflowers.
+To conserve this important block of habitat, the DWR partners with TNC and the Virginia Department of Forestry, another neighbor, to conduct controlled burns at all three properties.
+By returning fire to this forest, the DWR is working towards restoring Big Woods WMA to a pine savanna habitat, an open pine woodland with a lush groundcover of grasses and wildflowers.
 These habitat conditions benefit red-cockaded woodpecker, a habitat specialist that depends upon mature pine savannas for breeding, as well as numerous other species of birds.
-For more information on DGIF’s conservation efforts for Virginia’s red-cockaded woodpeckers, please visit our red-cockaded woodpecker species profile.
+For more information on DWR’s conservation efforts for Virginia’s red-cockaded woodpeckers, please visit our red-cockaded woodpecker species profile.

 The best time to see the woodpeckers is at dawn when they first take flight from their roosting cavity for the day.
 When they leave the cavity, they typically stick around for about fifteen minutes to maintain it, before heading off to forage for food.
 Binoculars or a spotting scope are highly recommended for the best viewing experience.